 An Edinex and Gewirette together, quite a difference in size!

 As mentioned in the introduction, when the Wirgin brothers fled Germany in 1938, the company was taken over temporarily by Adox.
 The Edinex was renamed to Adrette and was produced in two different version, one with helical focus mount (Adrette II) and one with front-cell focussing (Adrette I).
 Although the earlier Edinex was also available as a helical focus version, the Adox variant seems to be much more common.
-The Adrette was very similar to the Edinex, but (like the Adoxette, the Adox version of the Gewirette) could be recognised by its wind knobs, the top of which had conical indents.
+The Adrette was very similar to the Edinex, but (like the Adoxette, the Adox version of the Gewirette) could be recognised by its wind knobs, the top of which had conical indents (with some exceptions).
 In addition, the frame counter was marked 'Adox' instead of 'Wirgin'.

 An Adox Adrette II with Steinheil Cassar 50mm f/3.5 lens in a helical focus mount and Compur-Rapid shutter.